amanzi/amanzi/testing/benchmarking/chemistry/farea_1d/amanzi_u-1d-farea.rst

 Overview
 --------

-This test example performs the simulation of a complex geochemical network in a simple 1D flow domain, combining reaction types described separately in :doc:`../1d-tritium/amanzi_u-1d-tritium`, :doc:`../1d-calcite/amanzi_u-1d-calcite`, :doc:`../1d-ion-exchange/amanzi_u-1d-ion-exchange`, and :doc:`../1d-surface-complexation/amanzi_u-1d-surface-complexation`
-.
-The reaction network is based on the Savannah River Site F-Area geochemstry.
+This test example performs the simulation of a complex geochemical network in a simple 1D flow domain, combining reaction types described separately in :doc:`../tritium_1d/amanzi_u-1d-tritium`, :doc:`../calcite_1d/amanzi_u-1d-calcite`, and :doc:`../ion_exchange_1d/amanzi_u-1d-ion-exchange`.
+The reaction network is based on the Savannah River Site F-Area geochemistry.

+..  comment out for now
+    , and :doc:`../surface_complexation_1d/amanzi_u-1d-surface-complexation`

 Capabilities tested
 ~~~~~~~~~~~~~~~~~~~